By Susan Braden

 The best time to visit the dentist is during your second trimester.
 During the first trimester, your baby's organs are still developing, so if you need any affordable restorative treatments (fillings, crowns, etc.), then you should wait until your second trimester to have these procedures performed.
 Also, try to avoid a visit during your third trimester, because an extended time spent on your back will become even more uncomfortable and stressful for you and your baby.

 Postpone elective procedures, such as whitening or unnecessary x-rays, until after you've had your baby.
 If an emergency X-ray is needed for your situation, don't worry.
 One X-ray may be nothing to worry about, but a full mouth series of X-rays could cause possible side effects.
-If you’re having any restorative treatments performed, be conservative when taking the recommended medications.
+If you're having any restorative treatments performed, be conservative when taking the recommended medicine.

 When you go to the dentist, make sure to let him or her know that you’re pregnant.
 You should also ask any questions you have about dentistry work while you’re pregnant, and how it might affect the baby.